tmont/sahara/README.md

 you call `resolve()` Sahara will pretend like it's never seen this type before and run the object building sequence every time.

-The other bundled lifetime is the `MemoryLifetime`, which will store the object instance in memory, and reuse that instance every time the container attempts to resolve that type.
+The `MemoryLifetime` will store the object instance in memory, and reuse that instance every time the container attempts to resolve that type.
 This is useful when you have an object with an expensive construction time (e.g. a database connection) that